Frequently Asked Questions

 The Educator Preparation Board is a group of experienced and widely successful educators from both inside and outside the university.
 Practicing teachers, administrators, consultants, and Educational Region Service Center personnel as well as DBU professors and administrators from inside and outside the College of Education volunteer their time for this highly selective process.
 It is an honor to be asked to serve on the Educator Preparation Board.

-How will I know how to prepare my portfolio?
+How will I know how to prepare my Graduate Defense of Degree?
 Will there be anyone to assist me?

 Contact the Education Program: